Recent Posts

-Richard Hoffman is author of the memoirs Half the House and Love & Fury; the poetry collections, Without Paradise; Gold Star Road, winner of the 2006 Barrow Street Press Poetry Prize and the 2008 Sheila Motton Award from the New England Poetry Club; Emblem; and most recently Noon until Night.
-A fiction writer as well, his Interference & Other Stories was published in 2009.
-A former Chair of PEN New England, he is Senior Writer in Residence at Emerson College.
+Richard Hoffman is author of the memoirs Half the House and Love & Fury; the poetry collections, Without Paradise; Gold Star Road, winner of the 2006 Barrow Street Press Poetry Prize and the 2008 Sheila Motton Award from the New England Poetry Club; Emblem; Noon until Night, awarded The Massachusetts Book Award. in 2018.
+He is also author of Remembering the Alchemists: Essays, and the story collection Interference & Other Stories.
+He is Emeritus Writer in Residence at Emerson College, and Nonfiction Editor of Solstice: a Magazine of Diverse Voices.
 To inquire about readings, conferences, courses, and speaking engagements, please click below.

 Reviews